 In January 2021 the government released a White Paper on the Mental Health Act, setting out their proposals for future legislation based on recommendations made in the review.
 It is now open to a public, online consultation until the 21st April.
 You can read NSUN’s initial response here.
 After the consultation closes, final policy decisions will be made and a revised Bill will be released, “when Parliamentary time allows”.

 The consultation is in the form of a long survey, and it is worth noting that you do not need to answer all of the questions.
-Depending on how much you know about the Act, it might be helpful to read more about the Act before you respond – for example, you can read Rethink Mental Illness’ resource on the Mental Health Act or their page on responding to the consultation here.
+Depending on how much you know about the Act, it might be helpful to read more about the Act before you respond – for example, you can read Rethink Mental Illness’ resource on the Mental Health Act.

 You can also watch NSUN’s Q&A webinar on the Mental Health Act White Paper.